Monodromy and Irreducibility of Igusa Varieties: Introduction

-Igusa varieties exist more generally as profinite étale covers of central leaves in the special fibers of Shimura varieties of Hodge type (c.f. \cite{HamacherKim}*{Section 5}; see \cites{MantovanPEL} for the PEL case).
+Igusa varieties exist more generally as profinite étale covers of central leaves in the special fibers of Shimura varieties of Hodge type (cf. \cite{HamacherKim}*{Section 5}; see \cites{MantovanPEL} for the PEL case).
 Understanding the irreducible components of these Igusa varieties has important consequences for the theory of $p$-adic automorphic forms.
-For example, in the work of Eischen-Mantovan \cite{eischen2017p} on $p$-adic automorphic forms for unitary Shimura varieties, the irreducibility of Igusa varieties is assumed throughout.
+For example, in the work of Eischen--Mantovan \cite{eischen2017p} on $p$-adic automorphic forms for unitary Shimura varieties, the irreducibility of Igusa varieties is assumed throughout.

-The irreducibility of Igusa varieties was proven for Siegel modular varieties by Chai-Oort \cites{ChaiOort}, and their proof works more generally for Shimura varieties of PEL type when hypersymmetric points exist (c.f. \cites{hida2011irreducibility,eischen2017p}).
-We would like to point out that even in the $\mu$-ordinary locus, hypersymmetric points often do not exist (see \cite{LXXiao}*{Corollary 7.5.}).
-Hida \cite{Hida} proves the irreducibility of the ordinary Igusa tower over Shimura varieties of PEL type A and C without using hypersymmetric points.
-Our results are the first to treat Hodge type Shimura varieties and Igusa varieties over general central leaves (but see Remark \ref{Rem:KretShin}); they are even new for the $\mu$-ordinary locus in many PEL type cases.